IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Title

-The Column Chart has a title that can be changed or hidden if not needed by setting its override to ~No Symbol.
+The Column Chart has a title that can be changed or hidden if not needed.
+In Sketch, the applied smart layout rules allow the layout to adjust accordingly when you want to hide the title and set it to ~No Symbol.
+In Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.

 <img class="responsive-img" src="../images/column_chart_title.png" srcset="../images/column_chart_title@2x.png 2x" />